sfb673/mexico/README.md

 modeling and management of large, heterogeneous data collections from the field of linguistics, psycholinguistics, and related disciplines.

+Its central organising unit is the **Corpus** class which allows researchers to bundle resources from an experiment with related background data, conceptual data, and metadata.

 ## Contributing to mexico

 - Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet